fbpx LA County voters back sales tax for homelessness, split on board expansion

 Measure G

-A proposed massive restructuring of Los Angeles County’s government, including expanding the Board of Supervisors and making the county CEO an elected position, was still in limbo with the results of Tuesday’s election too close to call.
+A proposed massive restructuring of Los Angeles County’s government, including expanding the Board of Supervisors and making the county CEO an elected position, edged closer to passage at the end of vote counting Sunday.

-Election results published Wednesday afternoon showed voters almost evenly divided on Measure G. Yes votes held a slight lead of 50.3%-49.7%, with an approximately 15,000-vote separation between the two sides out of 2.3 million ballots counted.
+Earlier returns showed the electorate was almost evenly divided on Measure G. Yes votes held a slight lead Wednesday 50.3%-49.7%, with an approximately 15,000-vote separation between the two sides.

 A voter-enacted Measure G would increase the Board of Supervisors from five to nine members following the 2030 Census and the county CEO would convert from an appointed to elected office by 2028.
 The ballot initiative would also create the positions of county legislative analyst and director of budget and management.